kev123361/the-good-word/README.md

 ### Instructions to run Ionic
-Navigate to root directory and run `ionic serve`
+Navigate to frontend directory and run `ionic serve`